 1. Income Statement: Profitability at a Glance

-The income statement shows a company’s profitability over a specified period.
+The income statement shows a company’s net income over a specific period, highlighting the relationship between total revenue and total expenses.
 It includes:

 - Revenues: Sales and other income sources